 - Engagement in tasks

 - A sense of self efficacy and drive

 Yeats said “Education is not the filling of a pail but the lighting of a fire”.
-This is the foundation of Play Sense 2 to 3 – it is a programme that inspires little ones, makes learning fun and ignites the fire – nurturing the ‘Super Senses’, which will become the foundation of a life-long journey of learning (Hirsh-Pasek, et al, 2009).
+This is the foundation of Play Sense – it is a programme that inspires little ones, makes learning fun and ignites the fire – nurturing the ‘Super Senses’, which will become the foundation of a life-long journey of learning (Hirsh-Pasek, et al, 2009).